Niel Gow: Early life

 Gow was born in Strathbraan, Perthshire, in 1727, as the son of John Gow and Catherine McEwan.
 The family moved to Inver in Perthshire when Niel was an infant.
-He started playing the fiddle when very young and at age 13 received his first formal lessons from one John Cameron.
+He started playing the fiddle when very young, and at age 13 received his first formal lessons from one John Cameron of Grandtully.

 In spite of being something of a musical prodigy, he originally trained as a weaver, but eventually gave up that trade to become a full-time musician.
-He was widely considered the best fiddle player in Perthshire, an area which was renowned for its musicians—the story goes that at age 18 he entered a competition that was being judged by John McCraw, a blind musician, who awarded him the first prize and then went on to claim that he "would ken his bow hand among a hunder[d] players" (detect Niel's style among a hundred players).
-This attracted the attention of the Duke of Atholl, who became Niel's patron, and also ensured Niel's employment for balls and dance parties put on by the local nobility.
+He was widely considered the best fiddle player in Perthshire, an area which was renowned for its musicians—the story goes that at age 18 he entered a competition that was being judged by John McCraw, a blind musician, who awarded him the first prize and then went on to claim that he "would ken his bow hand among a hunder players" (detect Niel's style among a hundred players).
+This attracted the attention of the Duke of Atholl, who became Gow's patron, and also ensured his employment for balls and dance parties put on by the local nobility.
 In time he became renowned as a fiddler.

 Musical career

-According to John Glen (1895), Niel Gow composed, or is credited with composing eighty-seven dance tunes, "some of which are excellent."
+According to John Glen (1895), Gow composed, or is credited with composing, eighty-seven dance tunes, "some of which are excellent."
 These tunes form the backstay of Scottish country dance music even today.
 However, it must be said that he was not above claiming good material from other composers as his own; Glen claims that at least a quarter of the eighty-seven tunes are either derived from older tunes or are copies of tunes published earlier elsewhere, often under a different title.
 The Biographical Dictionary of Eminent Scotsmen indicates that Gow's air of Locherroch Side was the basis for Robert Burns' ballad, "Oh! stay, sweet warbling Woodlark, stay."
 This "borrowing" was a common practice at the time and it did not seem to hurt his reputation; Henry Raeburn was commissioned to paint him several times.

-Many of Niel Gow's compositions are still played today at ceilidhs and country dances.
+Many of Gow's compositions are still played today at ceilidhs and country dances.
 He himself spelled his name Niel, although others sometimes spell it Neil or even Neal.
 The National Records of Scotland attest that Gow himself used the name 'Neil'.
-To add to the confusion he had a musical grandson (by Nathaniel) who did spell his name "Neil".
+To add to the confusion, he had a musical grandson (by Nathaniel) who did spell his name "Neil".

 The annual Niel Gow Fiddle Festival takes place in Dunkeld and Birnam, Perthshire, Scotland.
-It was established in 2004 to celebrate the life and music of Gow, including a fund raising campaign to erect a fitting memorial to him in Dunkeld and Birnam.
+It was established in 2004 to celebrate the life and music of Gow, including a fund raising campaign to erect a memorial to him in Dunkeld and Birnam.